vert-x3/vertx-examples/kotlin-example/README.md

 git push heroku master
 ```

-*Note:* All your changes should be committed to Git before issuing the last command.
+*Note:* All your changes must be committed to Git before issuing the last command.